 The Company entered into a joint venture agreement with Clarity Lab Solutions, LLC ("Clarity Labs") (the "JV") in the fourth quarter of 2020.
 Revenue from the activities of the JV is related to clinical testing services and is recognized when services have been rendered, which is at a point in time.
 Included in the consideration the Company expected to be entitled to receive, the Company estimates its contractual allowances, payer denials and price concessions.
-During the three months ended March 31, 2021, the Company recognized \$5,863,358 related to activities through the JV, is included in medical revenue on the accompanying consolidated statements of operations.
-In addition, the Company formed Chicago Airport Testing, LLC which is currently collecting rental revenue from subleasing to a consortium of government entities assisting in COVID-19 testing.
+In addition, the Company formed Chicago Airport Testing, LLC which collected rental revenue from subleasing to a consortium of government entities assisting in COVID-19 testing.
+For the three months ended March 31, 2022 and 2021, the Company recognized approximately \$6,885,828 \$5,863,358 related to activities through these two joint ventures, which is included in medical revenue on the accompanying consolidated statements of operations.